trindade99/FreeNetBrowser/README.md

 ## 🔥 Key Features

+- **Mussoulini Search** - Your Search engine, other freeNet's pages will appear here!
 - **Decentralized Networking** – Built on Reticulum, a resilient peer-to-peer communication stack.
 - **Cross-Platform** – Runs on both Windows and macOS (Linux support planned).
 - **Open Source** – Transparent, community-driven development.
 - **Freedom-Oriented** – No central authorities, no gatekeepers, no dependencies on corporate infrastructure.
 - **Custom Content Hosting (Planned)** – Add your own `index.html` to your system’s `AppData` (Windows) or `Application Support` (macOS) to host and share with others directly through FreeNet.
 - **Lightweight & Minimalist** – Designed to be fast, simple, and accessible to everyone.

 ---